-- ✓ Use a generator to make an electric current
+- ✓ Generate an electric current

-- ✓ Store electric charge in a capacitor
+- ✓ Add electric charge to a capacitor

-- ✓ Power a car with the capacitor
+- ✓ Create an electric current using a capacitor

 Background

 More than any other technological advance, electricity has shaped our modern world.
 Nearly everything you do in an average day, from turning on a light in the morning, to driving to school or work, to listening to music or watching movies, would be impossible without electricity.